aioros74/luftdaten_motherboard/README.md

   * Câble USB.
   * Alimentation externe directe.
   * Alimentation externe avec régulateurs DC/DC.

+### English version

+The luftdaten v1r1 motherboard is a printed circuit intended to simplify and provide more options for mounting the particule matter sensors of the Luftdaten project (https://luftdaten.info/fr/accueil/).
+This card allows:
+* Access to ESP8266 I/0
+* To fix the ESP8266 and the particule matter sensors SDS011 and PMS7003 on the same card, and avoid flying cables.
+* Use the cable provided with the SDS011.
+* Several power supply options:
+	* USB cable.
+	* External direct power supply.
+	* External power supply with DC/DC regulators.

 <img src="./doc/luftdaten_esp.png" width=30%><img src="./doc/luftdaten_sds.png" width=30%>

 ## Documentation